jj1bdx/erltrek/README.md

 ## On random number initialization

 Seeding of tinymt32 module is intentionally omitted to make casual testing easier.
+The processes using tinymt32 module will begin with the same internal state.
+See `erltrek_setup:seed/0` for the details.
-The players will see the same internal state every time when `erltrek_game:game_start/0` is invoked.  *This feature will surely be removed in later versions.*
+*This feature will surely be removed in later versions.*

 ## Related YouTube Talk at Erlang Factory SF Bay 2014